-All students are invited to join the Smartly Talent network, which works to pair students with prospective employers.
-Employers are able to communicate directly with students through the platform.
-Students are encouraged to complete the elective, "Get Hired: Showcasing Yourself" course, which provides them with tips for resume and cover letter completion, as well as interviewing best practices.
+Students with questions about career planning can reach out to our Career Services team at careers@quantic.edu.
+Career Services currently offers one-on-one career and resume consultations, as well as feedback on students' LinkedIn profiles.
+Students are also encouraged to complete the elective, "Get Hired: Showcasing Yourself' course, which provides them with tips for resume and cover letter completion, as well as interviewing best practices.